 While early studies done by others have shown promising results in small numbers of mice in multiple different models, there is no guarantee that these results will be replicable when we test a larger number of animals under the Good Laboratory Practice ("GLP") conditions necessary for inclusion in an IND application.
-Further, no toxicity studies have as yet been performed, and there can be no assurance that the results of these toxicity studies will be favorable.
-If we are unable to obtain results consistent with earlier studies and if our toxicity studies are not positive, we will not be able to file an IND application nor commence human clinical trials and our CAR-T technology may not have any monetary value and we may be unable to generate any revenue from this technology.
+Further, while some toxicity studies have been performed, and have had favorable results, there can be no assurance that the results of additional studies will be favorable.
+If we are unable to obtain results consistent with earlier studies and if our toxicity studies once completed are not positive, we will not be able to file an IND application nor commence human clinical trials and our CAR-T technology may not have any monetary value and we may be unable to generate any revenue from this technology.